natiiix/func/README.md

 ```

 See the [example FunC code file](example.func), which is used for testing purposes, to get a better idea of what this language looks like.

+## License

+The entire FunC project is licensed under the [MIT License](LICENSE), allowing everyone free use without any warranty.